 Adriene graduated from the State University of New York, Empire State College with a B.A. in Cultural Studies that had a Creative Writing focus.
-She completed her Masters of Divinity degree with an emphasis in art and psychology at The Pacific School of Religion in Berkeley, CA. At her graduation in 2008, she was awarded the schools highest honor, The Koinonia Award.
+She completed her Masters of Divinity degree with an emphasis in art and psychology at The Pacific School of Religion in Berkeley, CA. At her graduation she was awarded the schools highest honor, The Koinonia Award.
 It is given to distinguished graduates who have strengthened the school through outstanding contributions of spirit, insight, and intellect and those who have earned the respect and recognition of their peers and the faculty.